EnverKESMEN/Cuda-BBM442/README.md

 After	all	process	done,	the	final	formed	hidden	message	should	be	available	in	CPU side	and	write	to	the	output	file	named	decoded.txt	as	a	one	line	of	massage.

-For	simplicity,	in	the	input	file,	each	line	will	be	100	characters	long,	there	will	be exactly	4	commas	per	line,	commas	will	not	be	the	last	character	and	there	will	be 15360 lines	in	the	encodedfile.txt.
+Each	line	the	next	character	after	commas	are	the	secret	message	characters.(Decoding Rule) For	simplicity,	in	the	input	file,	each	line	will	be	100	characters	long,	there	will	be exactly	4	commas	per	line,	commas	will	not	be	the	last	character	and	there	will	be 15360 lines	in	the	encodedfile.txt.